okfn/opendatasurvey/templates/aboutro.md

 </tr>
 <tr>
 <td>URL of data online?</td>
 <td>The link to the specific dataset if that is possible.
 Otherwise to the home page for the data.
 If that is not possible, then the link to main page of site on which the data is located.
-Only links to official sites are eligeble, not third party sites.
+Only links to official sites are eligible, not third party sites.
 When it is necessary for submitters to provide third party links, then they are put in the comments section.</td>
 <td></td>
 </tr>
 <tr>